Bridget Jones Nelson: Career

 In 2007, Jones joined husband Michael J. Nelson on an audio commentary for Nelson's RiffTrax service.
 It was the pilot episode for Grey's Anatomy they riffed on and was released June 11, 2007.

 In June 2015, Jones teamed up with Mary Jo Pehl to regularly riff shorts for RiffTrax, and was a participant in the RiffTrax Live MST3K reunion show that was broadcast live in theaters throughout the United States and Canada on June 28, 2016.

 Personal life

-She is married to fellow MST3K writer Michael J. Nelson.
+Jones is married to fellow MST3K writer and performer Michael J. Nelson.
 They have two sons.